 Amy holds a BS degree in Biology and Masters degrees in Public Affairs and Environmental Science.
 Amy spent the last nearly 30 years in mission and service-oriented organizations focused on empowering individuals and community to drive systems change.
 The daughter of a gastroenterologist, Amy understood the importance of the patient and witnessed the sacrifices of a physician in the search for good medicine.
 Today she pulls from these experiences to lead IFM in its mission of ensuring the widespread adoption of Functional Medicine.

-Before joining IFM, Amy served in government and non-profit leadership roles including as the Executive Director of Year Up Puget Sound, a non-profit organization that provides skills training to low-income young adults.
-She was previously the President/CEO of Big Brothers Big Sisters of Puget Sound and Big Brothers Big Sisters in Forsyth and Davie Counties in North Carolina.
-Amy also worked in and around city, county, and federal government agencies.
-Amy lives in Seattle with her husband and son.
+Before joining IFM, Amy served in government and non-profit leadership roles including as the Executive Director of Year Up Puget Sound, a non-profit organization that provides skills training for opportunity youth.
+She was previously the President/CEO of Big Brothers Big Sisters of Puget Sound (Seattle, WA) and Big Brothers Big Sisters in Forsyth and Davie Counties (Winston-Salem, NC).
+Amy also worked in and around city, county, and federal government agencies including as the Chief of Staff for the Corporation for National and Community Service in Washington, DC.
+Amy lives in Seattle with her husband, David and son, Duncan.